 If the Complainant does not believe that their complaint has been fully addressed at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3.
-This consists of a Panel hearing with one Governor, one Trustee and an independent member who were not directly involved in the matters detailed in the complaint or in any previous investigation into this complaint.
+This consists of a Panel hearing with one Governor, one Trustee and an independent Complaint Panel member, none of whom were previously involved in the matters detailed in the complaint or in any previous investigation into this complaint.